Democracy is Freedom – The Daisy: Ideology

 Democracy Is Freedom was a pro-European centrist party, with a strong support among Catholics, especially progressive ones: the party was described as "social Christian".
-The party put together social conservatives with social progressives, economic liberals and social democrats.
+The party put together social conservatives with social progressives, and economic liberals with social democrats.
 Many former members of the Italian People's Party, one of the ancestor parties of DL, were members or close supporters of the Italian Confederation of Workers' Trade Unions (CISL), the Catholic trade union.

 After the 2004 European elections the new party decided not to become a member of the European Liberal Democrat and Reform Party (ELDR) or of the European People's Party, but founded the European Democratic Party (EDP) together with the Union for French Democracy.
 In the European Parliament, the EDP and ELDR European parties established the Alliance of Liberals and Democrats for Europe group (ALDE).
 In 2005, DL participated in the foundation of the Alliance of Democrats, a worldwide network of centrist parties, along with the New Democrat Coalition of the United States Democratic Party, the EDP member parties and the Council of Asian Liberals and Democrats.